 - 5.7.1.
-At the end of the match, the Umpire shall note the end time and duration of the match on the score-sheet, if used. - 5.7.2.
-If any incidents happened on court, the Umpire must immediately take the printed or completed score-sheet with notes on the relevant incidents (BWF Statutes, Section 4.1.5, Section 7 for examples, if necessary) to the Referee. - 5.7.3.
-If no incidents happened on court, the Umpire may discard the scoresheet after the match, unless otherwise instructed by the Referee.
+At the end of the match, the Umpire shall note the end time, the duration of the match and the quantity of shuttles used on the score-sheet, if used. - 5.7.2.
+If any incidents happened on court, the Umpire must immediately take the printed or completed score-sheet with notes on the relevant incidents (BWF Statutes, Section 4.1.5, Section 7 for examples), if necessary, to the Referee.